AbstractMenus/Docs/start/hocon.rst

 Basic HOCON syntax
 ------------------

-In general, HOCON is a modified and optimized for configs JSON format.
+In general, HOCON is a modified and optimized for configs a JSON format.
 So if you know JSON, then HOCON will seem familiar for you.

 Key-value
 ~~~~~~~~~